6 tips for easy Home to Preschool Transition

 Choose a preschool by doing enough research.
 Look at the distance, teachers, facilities etc. to ensure it will suit you and your child.
 Read more on how to choose a good preschool for your child.

-Phase out separation
+Phase out separation while transitioning from home to preschool

 Separation anxiety is common in children between the age of 1 and 3, so try to phase out separation.
 Most schools allow parents to be with the children for the first few days.
 Depending on how your child reacts, you can be with the child for the entire duration and encourage the child to enjoy in the new environment.
 After the child is a little comfortable in 2-3 days, gradually reduce the time you spend with the child.
 Leave the child for half an hour, then one hour and so on.
 Tell the school staff to inform you if at all your child starts crying.
 Go and pick her up immediately.
 This will instil confidence the child that you are there whenever she wants you.